grpc-ecosystem/grpc-gateway/README.md

 * Generating JSON API handlers
 * Method parameters in request body
 * Method parameters in request path
-* Mppping streaming APIs to JSON streams
+* Mapping streaming APIs to JSON streams

 ### Want to support
 But not yet.